 8. Retention of Personal Information

 At a minimum, we will retain your Personal Information for as long as it may be needed to provide you Service and as needed to comply with our legal obligations and payment obligations.
 Unless you request deletion of your Personal Information and Application Information sooner, we may hold any of your Personal Information and Application Information which may be used to provide future Services for up to ten years.
 Upon request, BorderPass will inform you about whether we hold any of your Personal Information.
 You may terminate your account and request deletion of your Personal Information by contacting us at email@example.com.
 In some situations, we may be legally required to retain your Personal Information or for other reasons will not be able to comply with a request to delete data.
+Specifically, we are required to retain your Personal Information for certain periods of time to meet our legal obligations under provincial law societies.

 We’ll retain your information as long as it’s necessary to serve you or comply with legal obligations, and may hold it for up to ten years.
 You may request that we delete your information at any time.